 VisitCopenhagen - a brand under Wonderful Copenhagen

-VisitCopenhagen.com and the connected social media channels under the same brand is owned and run by Wonderful Copenhagen, the official tourist organization in the Copenhagen region.
+VisitCopenhagen.com and the connected social media channels under the same brand are owned and run by Wonderful Copenhagen, the official tourist organization in the Copenhagen region.
 All content on VisitCopenhagen and its social media channels is editorial, chosen and written by our editorial staff and not for sale.
-We are an editorial office that primarily aim to fulfill the travelers’ needs for the benefit of the destination.
+We are an editorial office that primarily aims to fulfil the travellers’ needs for the benefit of the destination.

 We communicate a sample of the best, funniest and most interesting experiences Copenhagen has to offer.
 It is subjective and changes continuously, but we believe we are among the best to make the decisions.
 Our decisions are based on personal first-hand experiences, visits, reviews and other media’s coverage, as well as sparring with our colleagues and Copenhagen Visitor Service.